-- While investors in a PFIC are eligible for a lower tax rate on gains from the sale of their units than investors in a fund that is not a PFIC, an investor in a PFIC is required to report in each year's U.S. federal income tax return their pro rata share of the Trust's ordinary earnings and net capital gain, if any, for the Trusts taxable year that ends with or within the taxable year of the investor, assuming the investor has made a QEF election.
-This report is made by filing a Form 8621 with the investor's annual income tax reports to report the ordinary income and capital gains from the Trust as described in Item 4. - Historically, the Trusts have not produced any taxable income, so in the past U.S. taxable investors that made a QEF election did not have to report any pro rata share of ordinary earnings and net capital gain. - The fiscal year end of each Trust is on December 31. - Net losses of the Trust will not pass-through to a U.S. taxable investor who makes a QEF election but a loss can be recognized on the disposition of units.
+- While investors in a PFIC with a timely and effective QEF election are eligible for a lower tax rate on gains from the sale of their units than investors in a PFIC without a timely and effective QEF election, an investor in a PFIC with a timely and effective QEF election is required to report in each year's U.S. federal income tax return their pro rata share of the Trust's ordinary earnings and net capital gain, if any, for the Trust taxable year that ends with or within the taxable year of the investor.
+This report is made by filing a Form 8621 with the investor's annual income tax reports to report the ordinary income and capital gains from the Trust as described in Item 4. - The Trust generally does not expect to produce any taxable income, except and unless it disposes of any of its investments, so U.S. taxable investors that make a QEF election may not have to report any pro rata share of ordinary earnings and net capital gain. - The fiscal year end of the Trust is on December 31. - Net losses of the Trust will not pass-through to a U.S. taxable investor who makes a QEF election but a loss can be recognized on the disposition of units.